brettu/redis-course/README.md

 # Rails, Redis, & Postgres Case Study

+In this case study we will compare Postgres with Redis scoring functions.

 ## Goals

 Learn how Redis can help improve performance of your relational database driven application.